What degrees are granted by the Romance Languages and Literatures Department?

 What materials are required for the application?

-- a writing sample of your best scholarly work in your chosen language of study (not to exceed 15-20 pages)
+6. A writing sample of your best scholarly work in your chosen language of study; not to exceed 15-20 double spaced pages.

 Do I need to have a master’s degree in order to apply to the PhD program?